 Analysis / Bias

-In review, Independent Science News is a food, agriculture and biotechnology science website that does not support the consensus of science on GMO’s.
-In fact, recently they published a misleading article regarding the nutritional value of Golden Rice.
-The article claims “GMO Golden Rice Offers No Nutritional Benefits Says FDA.”
+In review, Independent Science News is a food, agriculture, and biotechnology science website that does not support the consensus of science on GMOs.
+Recently they published a misleading article regarding the nutritional value of Golden Rice.
+The report claims, “GMO Golden Rice Offers No Nutritional Benefits Says FDA.”
 While that may be true based on the amount of rice Americans consume, it is not accurate for developing nations where rice is a staple food.
-The FDA responded to this misleading claim, when Marriana Naum wrote the following statement: “It is unfortunate that the statement you reference in our letter responding to BNF 158 has been misconstrued to suggest that there would be no value of the pro-vitamin A in golden rice for its use in the countries where it is intended for distribution.”
+The FDA responded to this misleading claim when Marriana Naum wrote the following statement: “It is unfortunate that the statement you reference in our letter responding to BNF 158 has been misconstrued to suggest that there would be no value of the pro-vitamin A in golden rice for its use in the countries where it is intended for distribution.”

 Independent Science News also has a news feed that delivers science news from a wide variety of sources.
 Most of the information comes from credible sources; however, some do not.
 For example, they use known pseudoscience websites such as Sustainable Pulse and gmfreeze.org, to name a few.

 This source has not published new content since May 2022.

 Overall, we rate Independent Science News a moderate Pseudoscience source as they publish occasional scientific misinformation.
 (D. Van Zandt 8/27/2018) Updated (01/08/2023)